 For successful applicants, the Leeds Masters Scholarship can be awarded as a fee waiver or as monthly payments direct to you.
 These scholarships are funded by the generous donations of our alumni through the University of Leeds Footsteps Fund.

-Leeds Masters Scholarship recipients also have access to the University’s Plus Programme throughout their studies, providing dozens of free and bespoke activities during the year, pastoral support, extra funding opportunities and more.
+By applying for a Leeds Masters Scholarship, you’ll also be considered for the University’s Plus Programme.
+This tailored support service provides many free and bespoke activities during the year, including pastoral support, extra funding opportunities and more.

-To be eligible to apply for a Leeds Masters Scholarship you must meet all of the main criteria and one of the financial criteria.
+You can apply for a Leeds Masters Scholarship if you meet all of the main criteria and one of the financial criteria.
 This does not mean you will automatically get a scholarship, but we will consider your application carefully.

-You must meet all of the main criteria:
+You must meet all of the four main criteria:

-- Commence a full-time, part-time or distance learning Masters programme at the University of Leeds beginning September 2020.
+- Start a full-time, part-time or distance learning Masters programme at the University of Leeds in the 2022/23 academic year.
 This must lead directly to an MA, MBA, MEd, MMus, MPH, MRes, MSc, LLM or Masters by Research qualification.
 Please note, students undertaking an integrated Undergraduate and Masters degree are not eligible to apply for a Leeds Masters Scholarship.

-- Be a UK student paying postgraduate tuition fees at the UK rate.
+- Be paying postgraduate tuition fees at the UK rate.

 - Not already hold a Masters degree.

-- Not have your postgraduate tuition fees paid for you (partly or fully) for example by an employer or public funding body (eg NHS/NHS Business Services Authority).
+- Not have more than 50% of your postgraduate tuition fees covered for you, for example by an employer or public funding body (eg NHS/NHS Business Services Authority).

-If you graduated from a full-time undergraduate degree in 2017 or 2018 you must be able to provide evidence that you received one of the following for at least one year of study:
+- If you graduated from a full-time undergraduate degree in 2017 or 2018, you must be able to provide evidence that you received one of the following (of any value) for at least one year of study:

 - Special Support Grant